 GeneCards Summary for TFE3 Gene

 TFE3 (Transcription Factor Binding To IGHM Enhancer 3) is a Protein Coding gene.
-Diseases associated with TFE3 include Translocation Renal Cell Carcinoma and Alveolar Soft-Tissue Sarcoma.
-Among its related pathways are E2F transcription factor network and Regulation of nuclear SMAD2/3 signaling.
+Diseases associated with TFE3 include Renal Cell Carcinoma, Papillary and Alveolar Soft-Part Sarcoma.
+Among its related pathways are Transcriptional misregulation in cancer and TGF Beta Signaling Pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
-An important paralog of this gene is TFEC.
+An important paralog of this gene is MITF.

 UniProtKB/Swiss-Prot for TFE3 Gene

 Transcription factor that specifically recognizes and binds E-box sequences (5-CANNTG-3).
 Efficient DNA-binding requires dimerization with itself or with another MiT/TFE family member such as TFEB or MITF.
 In association with TFEB, activates the expression of CD40L in T-cells, thereby playing a role in T-cell-dependent antibody responses in activated CD4(+) T-cells and thymus-dependent humoral immunity.
 Specifically recognizes the MUE3 box, a subset of E-boxes, present in the immunoglobulin enhancer.
 It also binds very well to a USF/MLTF site.